Nothing Phone 3a/3a Pro: Release

-Pre-orders for the Phone (3a) series commenced on March 4, 2025, with official sales starting on March 11, 2025.
+Pre-orders for the Phone (3a) series commenced on March 4, 2025, with sales starting on March 11, 2025.
 The device is available in select markets, including the United States, United Kingdom, and India.

 Reception

-Early reviews of the Phone 3a series have been positive, highlighting their distinctive design, robust performance, and value.
-The quality of the display and long battery life have also been commended.
+An early review of the Phone 3a series was positive, highlighting their distinctive design, robust performance, and value.
+The quality of the display and long battery life were commended.

 Tech Adviser praised the Phone 3a's design, performance, software, and price; however, some reviewers criticized the performance of its ultrawide camera.

 The Phone 3a Pro received similar praise, particularly for its enhanced camera capabilities and faster charging speeds.
 However, some reviewers questioned whether the price difference between the two models justified the improvements for all users.